aobasuyi/stock_analysis/README.md

 Performing analysis on green energy stock data.

 ## Overview of Project
 This project used Visual Basic for Applications (VBA) programming language to create flexible and interactive macros to run analyses on multiple stocks.
 The results of the analyses provide insights on the trading volume and the performance of a green energy stock, DAQO New Energy Corp (DQ) and will guide decisions on how to diversify the green energy stock portfolio.
 The analyses will also provide information on the cost of running the VBA automated scripts.
-The analysis was performed using the [Stock_analysis](https://github.com/aobasuyi/stock_analysis/blob/main/VBA_Challenge.xlsm) dataset.
+The analyses were performed using the [Stock_analysis](https://github.com/aobasuyi/stock_analysis/blob/main/VBA_Challenge.xlsm) dataset.

 ### Purpose
-To explore green energy stock performance by analyzing financial data using Visual Basic for Applications (VBA) and to refactor codes to make the VBA scripts run faster.
+To explore green energy stock performance by analyzing financial data using VBA and to refactor codes to make the VBA scripts run faster.

 ## Results